top of page

 So, you’ve heard about Internal Family Systems (IFS) therapy and you’re thinking about giving it a go, or maybe you've already begun.
 That’s great!
 Some parts of you might be feeling excited or hopeful, eager to get started.
-But then, there may be other parts— hesitant, skeptical, or maybe even fearful parts—that aren’t so sure.
+But there may be other parts who are feeling unsure, hesitant, sceptical, or maybe even fearful.
 I’ll refer to these concerned parts as ‘gatekeepers’, but you can call them whatever feels right to you.
 Today, we’re going to explore these gatekeepers, why they exist, and how you can start working with them to build trust within your system.

 Meet the Gatekeepers